Check out our 2023 Red Dress/Dress Red event pics!

 The Center will be closed on the following days at all locations.

-The Center Palm Springs and Coachella offices will be closed from December 23rd to January 2nd, 2023.
+The Center Palm Springs and Coachella offices will be closed beginning Friday, December 22nd and will reopen on Tuesday, January 2nd, 2024.

 Our programs and services are for everyone, regardless of how you identify!
 If you are LGBTQ+-affirming, you can find a connection here.